prescient-devices/PD-Nodes/node-red-node-mqtt-in-json/README.md

 @prescient-devices/node-red-node-mqtt-in-json
 =============================================

+> [!CAUTION]
+> This package has been deprecated and is no longer maintained

 MQTT input node that JSON-parses payload possible, and optionally ignores empty topics.
 Paired with [@prescient-devices/node-red-node-mqtt-out-json](https://flows.nodered.org/node/@prescient-devices/node-red-node-mqtt-out-json) it is able to receive a whole message, not just the payload.

-Copyright 2020 Prescient Devices, Inc.
+Copyright 2020-present Prescient Devices, Inc.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above